Trans Semanggi Suroboyo

-Trans Semanggi Suroboyo (Note: Also called Surabaya BTS, Teman Bus Surabaya, Trans SBS, or Trans Metro Surabaya.), abbreviated TSS is a Bus rapid transit system in Surabaya, East Java, Indonesia.
+Trans Semanggi Suroboyo (Note: Also called Surabaya BTS, Teman Bus Surabaya, Trans SBS, or Trans Metro Surabaya.), abbreviated TSS was a Bus rapid transit system in Surabaya, East Java, Indonesia.
 The entire system is operated via the Teman Bus Buy-The-Service scheme initiated by the Indonesian Ministry of Transportation.
 The system was officially opened on 29 December 2021, making it the tenth city in Indonesia to implement the scheme.
 The bus fleet procurement is conducted by the Ministry of Transportation, while its operational management is handled by third-party companies such as PT Seduluran Bus Suroboyo and state-owned bus company Perum DAMRI.
+It has since been acquired by Suroboyo Bus.

 Routes

 Currently, Trans Semanggi Suroboyo serves two routes: